What is tokenization of data?

-A handful of “tokens” used to be as good as gold at the local arcade.
+A few years ago, a handful of “tokens” used to be as good as gold at the local arcade.
 It meant a chance to master Skee-Ball or prove yourself a pinball wizard by getting your initials on the leaderboard.
-Today, “tokenization” is a data security solution alternative to encryption or anonymization for protecting sensitive data.
+But what's "tokenization of data?”
+It's kind of the same thing except instead of exchanging money for tokens, you exchange sensitive data.
+It's a data security solution alternative to encryption or anonymization.
 By substituting a “token” with no intrinsic value in place of sensitive data, such as social security numbers or birth dates that do have value, usually quite a lot of it, companies can keep the original data safe in a secure vault, while moving tokenized data throughout the business.

 And today, one of the places just about every business is moving data is to the cloud.
 Companies may be using cloud storage to replace legacy onsite hardware or to consolidate data from across the business to enable BI and analysis without affecting performance of operational systems.
 To get the most of this analysis, companies often need to include sensitive data.

-Tokenization is ideal for sensitive data security in the cloud data warehouse environment for at least 3 reasons:
+Tokenization of data is ideal for sensitive data security in the cloud data warehouse environment for at least 3 reasons:

 #1 Tokens have no mathematical relationship to the original data, which means unlike encrypted data, they can’t be broken or returned to their original form.